Staying Away From Social Media During Your Divorce

 What To Do

 Lay Low.
-During the proceedings of your divorce, the best advice is to get offline if not entirely deactivate your account.
-The soundest way to protect yourself is to not say anything at all, by deactivating your account others will not be able to view the previous post as well.
-If you are one of those people that absolutely have to have their social media whether personal or for work, be aware of what you post and realize that any activity can be used in your divorce proceedings.
-Clean up your “friends” list, many spouses continue to follow mutual friends or friends/family of their spouse.
-If information is only shared with your friends, keep in mind that there are some people that may be reporting information to your spouse.
+During your divorce proceedings, the best advice is to get offline, if not entirely deactivate your account.
+The soundest way to protect yourself is not to say anything at all; by deactivating your account, others will not be able to view the previous post either.
+If you have to have social media, whether personal or for work, be aware of what you post and realize that any activity can be used in your divorce proceedings.
+Clean up your “friends” list, and many spouses continue to follow mutual friends or friends/family of their spouse.
+If information is only shared with your friends, remember that some people may be reporting information to your spouse.

 Laying low allows you to avoid the headaches of social media being used against you during divorce proceedings.
-By deactivating your account you are ensuring that this information cannot be used against you from that point forward.
-Divorce can be ugly, don’t let it be any more ugly than is necessary.
-Contact our divorce lawyer in Phoenix Adam Weingart for a Free Consultation to get answers today.
+By deactivating your account, you ensure that this information cannot be used against you from that point forward.
+Divorce can be ugly, but don’t let it be any more ugly than necessary.
+Contact our divorce lawyer in Phoenix, Adam Weingart, for a Free Consultation to get answers today.